 The first thing you should try doing is checking your drain’s stopper.
 It’s the small metal device that plugs your sink on command.
 Because of their design, they often catch a lot of debris as it gets rinsed down your sink and is the primary reason for partial clogs.

 If you’re going to remove the stopper, we recommend wearing gloves.
 You never know what type of gunk could come up with it.
+Also, always wear nitrile medical-exam gloves to avoid making direct contact with high-touch surfaces that may be filled with bacteria, viruses, and all kinds of germs.

 In modern sinks, they’re really easy to clean!
 All you need to do is unscrew it and pull it out.